Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 If you're just getting started and have run into some issues or are feeling unsure, it's a good idea to...

 After having a baby, your boobs will no doubt have changed a little - both in shape and size - and it's a good idea to get your bra size remeasured so you can get a few new comfortable nursing bras that fit well and offer you the best support possible.

-Our wearable pump fits easily and securely inside your nursing bra and feel comfortable to use – no matter which style you choose.
+Our wearable pump should fit easily and securely inside your nursing bra and feel comfortable to use - no matter which style you choose.
 You can also use our wearable pump inside your regular bras, but it may feel a little less secure.